Shannon (given name)

-Shannon ("old river") is an Irish name, Anglicised from Sionainn.
-Alternative spellings include Shannen, Shanon, Shannan, Seanan, and Siannon.
+Shannon is an Irish name, Anglicised from Sionainn.
+Alternative spellings include Shannen, Shanon, Shannan, and Siannon.
 The variant Shanna is an Anglicisation of Sionna.

 Sionainn derives from the Irish name Abha na tSionainn for the River Shannon.
 Because the suffix ain indicates a diminutive in Irish, the name is sometimes mistranslated as 'little wise one', but means 'possessor of wisdom'.

 Some derive the denomination of Shannon (Irish: Sionnain) from the phrase sean-amhan or "old river."
-Another reported derivation is from Ó Seanaigh, "descendant of Seanach," which yielded the surnames Shanahan and Shannon.
+Another reported derivation is from Ó Seanaigh, "descendant of Seanach", which yielded the surnames Shanahan and Shannon.

 Namesake

 The name Sionainn alludes to Sionna, a goddess in Irish mythology whose name means 'possessor of wisdom'.
 She is the namesake and matron of Sionainn, the River Shannon.
-The Shannon is the longest river in the British Isles.
+The Shannon is the longest river in Ireland and in the British Isles.

 Sionainn is one of seven rivers of knowledge said to flow from Connla's Well, the well of wisdom in the Celtic Otherworld (the realm of the dead).
 Legends vary about the creation of the river, but they all recount the drowning of the Sionna, granddaughter of the great sea god Lir, usually at an undersea well.

 According to the legend, nine sacred hazel (or, by some accounts, rowan) trees grow near the well, and drop their bright red fruit in it and on the ground.
 In the well live the Salmon of Knowledge, whose wisdom comes from eating this fruit.
 By eating the fruit or one of the salmon, one can share in this wisdom.